joaquinco/flask-app-example/README.md

 This is a wrapper around flask module so you can use `--help` to see more options.

+You can test if it's working properly by going to the browser to the url `http://localhost:5000/healthcheck`.

 ## Developing

 ### Adding models